-Sometimes those students need a teacher to remind them that they are wonderful the way they are.
-Learning grammar has benefits and in the world outside of high school, it will behoove students to grasp their spoken and written words.
+Sometimes those kiddos need a teacher to remind them that they are wonderful the way they are.
+Learning grammar has benefits and in the world outside of high school, it will behoove them to grasp their spoken and written words.
 Smart after high school is different from smart in high school.
 For instance, owning a working knowledge of the parts of speech will help with vocabulary, especially as students study new fields.

 Show the power of language

 Most students believe that words can persuade.
 Why else would they be surrounded by advertisements all day?
 Ads don’t appear in social media and throughout the Internet without solid writing, with language that speaks to potential customers.
 If students don’t want to write advertisements some day, they should all be aware of how language is used to persuade them with marketing.
 Have your students study media literacy with an interactive activity.
 An important piece to teach high school grammar involves connecting the content (grammar) to students’ lives (often, media).